Diksharathour/Amazon_sales/README.md

 ## Findings & Insights

 1. **Customer & Product Insights**
-Olivia Wilson, Jane Smith, John Doe, David Lee, and Daniel Harris are the top 5 customers who consistently purchase premium or higher-priced products.
+•	Olivia Wilson, Jane Smith, John Doe, David Lee, and Daniel Harris are the top 5 customers who consistently purchase premium or higher-priced products.
-Products like Refrigerator, Smartwatches, Laptop, and Washing Machine appear frequently, indicating high demand.
+•	Products like Refrigerator, Smartwatches, Laptop, and Washing Machine appear frequently, indicating high demand.

-3. **Category Performance**
+2. **Category Performance**
-Home Appliances and Electronics perform best in terms of total revenue.
+•	Home Appliances and Electronics perform best in terms of total revenue.
-Books, Clothing, and Footwear contribute much less to revenue, with lower quantities and lower revenue per unit.
+•	Books, Clothing, and Footwear contribute much less to revenue, with lower quantities and lower revenue per unit.
-Refrigerators consistently top revenue across both February and March 2025.
+•	Refrigerators consistently top revenue across both February and March 2025.

 4. **Order Status & Payment**
-High volumes of pending and cancelled orders, especially in February, suggest potential issues in supply chain, delivery, or payment processing.There's a positive shift in March, with more completed orders, possibly due to operational adjustments or seasonal trends.
+•	High volumes of pending and cancelled orders, especially in February, suggest potential issues in supply chain, delivery, or payment processing.
+There's a positive shift in March, with more completed orders, possibly due to operational adjustments or seasonal trends.
-PayPal consistently dominates across all months, making it the most preferred and reliable payment method.
+•	PayPal consistently dominates across all months, making it the most preferred and reliable payment method.
 Credit and Debit Cards maintain stable usage.

 ## Conclusion

-The analysis of the amazon_sales database provides key insights into customer purchasing behavior and business performance.
+The analysis of the ``amazon_sales`` database provides key insights into customer purchasing behavior and business performance.
 Home Appliances generate high revenue with lower sales volume, making it a top-performing category with low quantities sold — ideal for focusing on high-margin products.
 February and March 2025 saw strong performance in premium segments like Refrigerators, Laptops, and Smartphones, contributing to revenue above ₹10,000 per product.
 Dallas, Los Angeles, and Miami are consistently showing higher cancellation volumes, pointing to possible region-specific challenges like Delivery/logistics disruptions, stock unavailability, payment issues, improve delivery timelines, enhance customer service.